 The 353rd Special Operations Aircraft Maintenance Squadron provides consolidated fixed-wing maintenance for highly specialized combat-ready aircraft from multiple missions design series.
 The unit provides a full range of logistics support to include managing formal training, readiness spares, maintenance scheduling and analysis.

 The 353rd Special Operations Support Squadron contains and operates the logistics and operations planning support functions for the entire group.
-The squadron maintains all of the communications assets assigned to the 353rd SOG.
+The squadron maintains all of the communications assets assigned to the 353rd SOW.
 The squadron also contains the intelligence function for the group.
 In contingency operations and wartime actions, the SOSS becomes the group commander’s combat staff.

 The 753rd Special Operations Aircraft Maintenance Squadron maintains the CV-22 Osprey, a tiltrotor aircraft that combines the vertical takeoff, hover and vertical landing qualities of a helicopter with the long-range, fuel efficiency and speed characteristics of a turboprop aircraft.

 Detachment 1 of the 43rd Intelligence Squadron provides dedicated, real-time threat warning and enhanced situational awareness in support of Air Force Special Operations command.
-The unit serves as the conduit between the Air Force Intelligence, Surveillance, and Reconnaissance Agency and provides maintenance and support to the mission of the 353rd SOG.
+The unit serves as the conduit between the Air Force Intelligence, Surveillance, and Reconnaissance Agency and provides maintenance and support to the mission of the 353rd SOW.

 MC-130J Commando II Fact Sheet